reddec/trusted-cgi/docs/usage/actions.md

 ---
 # Actions

-Actions is optional arbitrary commands defined in [Makefile](https://www.gnu.org/software/make/manual/make.html#Rule-Example) as targets and can be invoked by UI, admin API or during template cloning operations.
+Actions are optional arbitrary commands defined in a [Makefile](https://www.gnu.org/software/make/manual/make.html#Rule-Example) as targets and can be invoked by UI, admin API or during template cloning operations.

-Main purpose is to prepare environment or function out of general flow procedure (HTTP call): build binary, download dependencies, etc.
+The main purpose is to prepare the environment or a function out of general flow procedure (HTTP call): build binary, download dependencies, etc.

 UI:

-1. click to any created application
+1. click on any created application
-2. click to actions tab
+2. click on the `Actions` tab

 Basic example - update from git.

-For example, your lambda source code hosted somewhere in Git repo and you already initialized function from Git clone.
+For example, your lambda source code is hosted somewhere in a Git repo and you already initialized the function from Git clone.

-You can put `update` action in Makefile that will pull latest `master` branch.
+You can put an `update` action in the Makefile that will pull the latest `master` branch.

 `makefile`
 ```makefile